FAQs

 How much time will this program take?

 Requirements for the Foundational Track could technically be fulfilled within a semester, with some pre-planning.
 Requirements for the Advanced Track could be fulfilled within two years (but see information about getting credit for your past activity below).
+Here are some sample completion timelines.

-Please note that participants do not need to complete the TDP within a specific time frame (semester, year); they can stay in the program and complete requirements on their own schedule as long as they are currently enrolled Columbia doctoral students.
+Please note that participants do not need to complete the TDP within a specific time frame (semester, year); they can stay in the program and complete requirements on their own schedule as long as they are currently enrolled Columbia doctoral or MFA students.
 We encourage participants to set goals for their work in the TDP each semester to guide their own teaching development as well as their progress in the TDP.
-Requirements for the Foundational Track could technically be fulfilled within a semester, with some pre-planning.
-Requirements for the Advanced Track could be fulfilled within two years (but see information about getting credit for your past activity below).
+Here is a planning sheet that may be useful for that.

 Do I have to declare which track I want to be on when I join the program?